BaleChen/balechen.github.io/_pages/projects.md

 author_profile: true
 ---

-Below is a selected list of my project:
+Below is a selected list of my projects:

 {% include base_path %}